desticle/cse15l-lab-reports/LabReport1.md

 > *No arguments*

-Command:
+Command: `ls`

-Output:
+Output: `lecture1`

-Working directory:
+Working directory: The working directory is the entire workspace.

-Explanation:
+Explanation: This command lists the files in the workspace, which contains only the 'lecture1' directory.

 > *Directory as an argument*

-Command:
+Command: `ls lecture1`

-Output:
+Output: `Hello.class  Hello.java  messages  README`

-Working directory:
+Working directory: The working directory is `lecture1`.

-Explanation:
+Explanation: This command lists the files in the `lecture1` directory.

 > *File as an argument*

-Command:
+Command: `ls Hello.java`

-Output:
+Output: `ls: cannot access Hello.java: No such file or directory`

-Working directory:
+Working directory: The working directory is the `Hello.java` file.

-Explanation:
+Explanation: A file cannot be used as a directory, so the error is given.

 ---